Sony Xperia XA series

 The Sony Xperia XA series refers to a line of mid-range Android-based smartphones and phablets developed by Sony Corporation from 2016 to 2018 and is a branch of Sony Xperia X series.
-The original Sony Xperia XA was announced in Feb 2016 at MWC 2016 within the Sony Xperia X series.
+The original Sony Xperia XA was announced in February 2016 at MWC 2016 within the Sony Xperia X series.

-All of devices in this line have IPS LCD displays, microSD card support, headphone jack, non-removable batteries and 64-bit octa-core processors and all except the Xperia XA and Xperia XA Ultra have the same 23MP main camera.
+All of devices in this line have IPS LCD displays, microSD card support, headphone jack, non-removable batteries and 64-bit octa-core processors and all except the Xperia XA and Xperia XA Ultra have the same 23 MP main camera.
 Xperia XA is the only single-SIM device in this line.
 All of these devices except Xperia XA2 family have 1080p video recording cameras.

 The original Xperia XA family

-These devices come with MT6755 Helio P10 chipset and 16GB of storage and have the same design language from Sony Xperia X and were launched with Android 6.0 Marshmallow and can be upgraded to Android 7.0 Nougat.
+These devices come with MT6755 Helio P10 chipset and 16 GB of storage and have the same design language from Sony Xperia X and were launched with Android 6.0 Marshmallow and can be upgraded to Android 7.0 Nougat.

 Xperia XA

-The Xperia XA has a 5.0" HD display, 13MP main camera and an 8MP selfie camera with 2GB of RAM.
+The Xperia XA has a 5.0-inch HD display, 13 MP main camera and an 8 MP selfie camera with 2 GB of RAM.
 It won iF Design Award 2017 and Red Dot Award 2017.

 Xperia XA Ultra

-The first phablet in the series announced in May 2016 and comes with a 6.0" Full-HD display, a 21MP main camera, a 16MP secondary camera and 3GB of RAM.
+The first phablet in the series announced in May 2016 and comes with a 6.0-inch full-HD display, a 21 MP main camera, a 16 MP secondary camera and 3 GB of RAM.